2KAbhishek/bare-minimum/README.md

 ```

-Please consider hitting the 🌟 button if this repo was useful to you, any contributions and suggestions are welcome.
+Please consider hitting the ⭐ star button if this repo was useful to you, any contributions and suggestions are welcome.

 ### More Info